rei/rei-cedar-docs/docs/components/buttons/README.md

             "name": "tag",
             "type": "string",
             "default": "'button'",
-            "description": "Renders CdrButton as a <button> or <a> element.
+            "description": "Renders 'CdrButton' as a <button> or <a> element.
 When using the value of <a>, this element renders as an achor link.
 Possible values: { 'button' | 'a' }"
           },
           {
             "name": "type",